About Catharine Young

 Senator Catharine M. Young is a tireless leader and advocate for the people of Western New York.
 She represents Chautauqua, Cattaraugus, Allegany and half of Livingston counties, and has received more than 250 awards and acknowledgements for her accomplishments in public service.

 In January 2016, Senator Young made history when she took the reins as Chair of the Senate Standing Committee on Finance, becoming the first woman to hold that powerful position.
-As Finance Chair, Senator Young is responsible for reviewing fiscal and other matters related to state revenues, spending and taxation.
-She oversees the Senate’s role in passage of the annual New York State budget by presiding over joint legislative hearings on the Governor’s proposal, taking part in revenue forecasting, and ensuring that budget resolutions and bills are passed.
+As Finance Chair, Senator Young was responsible for reviewing fiscal and other matters related to state revenues, spending and taxation.
+She oversaw the Senate’s role in passage of the annual New York State budget by presiding over joint legislative hearings on the Governor’s proposal, taking part in revenue forecasting, and ensuring that budget resolutions and bills are passed.

 As a strong voice for tax relief, jobs and economic growth, and responsible government, Senator Young has a significant record of accomplishments.
 She is recognized as a friend of the taxpayer and an outspoken advocate for middle-class families across the state, having championed the successful property tax cap that has put the brakes on out-of-control property tax hikes.
 She has led the charge on growing manufacturing jobs and small businesses by promoting sound policies that make the state’s business climate more competitive.